-University Closures
+University Closure

-Any announcements as to whether the University will close because of emergency conditions will be made by the President through the Chief Communications Officer for release to the public media.
-The Chief Communications Officer will initiate Privateer Alert messages, update the UNO website and the message on the UNO main switchboard (504.280.6000).
-Special instructions to Critical Emergency Personnel, Essential Personnel - LEVEL 1 and Essential Personnel - LEVEL 2 will be included.
+Any announcements as to whether the University will close because of emergency conditions will be made by the President through the Strategic Communications office for release to the public media.
+The Strategic Communications office will initiate Privateer Alerts text messages, update the UNO website and the message on the UNO main switchboard 504.280.6000.

-When University offices are to be closed and other operations suspended along with the suspension of classes, the announcement shall state; "All classes, public events, and related activities at UNO are suspended and all offices and departments except those previously designated as required for essential operations will be closed today (or until further notice).
+University offices are to be closed and other operations suspended along with the suspension of classes, the announcement shall state; "All classes, public events, and related activities at UNO are suspended and all offices and departments except those previously designated as required for essential operations will be closed today (or until further notice).
 Faculty and Staff are not to report to work unless previously and specifically told to do so."

-All members of the UNO community are expected to comply with the oral and written instructions of a University Official acting within the scope of their duty in a crisis, emergency or disciplinary situation.
+All members of the UNO community are expected to comply with the oral and written instructions of a University Official acting within the scope of his or her duty in a crisis, emergency or disciplinary situation.
 University Officials include, but are not limited to, public safety/UNO Department of Public Safety officers, faculty members, administrators, and student housing.
-Compliance shall include providing clear and factual information concerning an individual situation and cooperating in a polite and respectful manner.
+Compliance shall include providing clear and factual information concerning an individual situation and cooperating in a polite and respectful manner. • Campus Evacuation Plan - If a determination is made by the President to evacuate the campus, employees and students will be notified through organizational lines of authority.
+The news media will be notified through the Strategic Communications office.
+Refer to detailed plan in the Campus Evacuation Plan.